16 South Australia

 Australian Labor Party, bicameralism, Cabinet, Constitution Act 1934 (SA), deliberative democracy, Don Dunstan, Liberal Party of South Australia, malapportionment, marginal seats, political parties, privatisation, Thomas Playford

 Yet, these perceptions tend to mask a more complex and rich political history.
-While South Australia faces economic challenges, politically, the state has often led the nation in innovations and democratic practice.
+While South Australia faces economic challenges, politically the state has often led the nation in democratic practice.
 South Australia has a stable political system: aside from the State Bank collapse, it has been free of the scandals and corruption that have blighted other states and territories like New South Wales and Western Australia at one time or another.
-Its political system and workings can appear, at first glance, quite mundane.
+Its political system and workings can appear, on first glance, quite mundane.
 However, South Australia has a unique and radical history.
 It was established as a planned ‘free settlement’ on terms quite different from the other Australian colonies.
-It was, and continues to be for some, a ‘social laboratory’ with a rich history of political and social innovation;[2] and it has pioneered legislation and political innovations, particularly throughout the 1970s.[3]
-While South Australian politics, like the rest of the nation, has been dominated by the Labor/non-Labor axis, it has been the birthplace of a range of political movements and parties including the Australian Democrats; the Family First party; and most recently the Nick Xenophon-led ‘Centre Alliance’.
+It was, and continues to be for some, a ‘social laboratory’ with a rich history of political and social innovation;[2] and it has pioneered legislation, particularly throughout the 1970s.[3]
+While South Australian politics, like the rest of the nation, has been dominated by the Labor/non-Labor axis, it has been the birthplace of a range of political movements and parties, including the Australian Democrats, the Family First Party, and most recently the Nick Xenophon-led ‘Centre Alliance’.
 While an Australian prime minister has never represented a South Australian constituency, the state continues to influence and shape Australian political debates, especially most recently in the areas of water and energy policy.
-In 2018, Adelaide became the home of the new Australian Space Agency – perhaps reflecting a state that can often ‘punch above its weight’ in the federation.

 South Australia’s System of Government